Life in the Netherlands and the US: what stands out?

 In the Netherlands, you’ll live smaller, have less material wealth, but a full work week supposedly won’t surpass 40 hours, and the idea of a second job is far from normal.

-At this point in my life, the only people I know who have a single job make more than 150K a year and have very little to talk about outside their income, or what happened in the 10 hours they were at the office today — with a few exceptions, as there always are.
+At this point in my life, the only people I know who have a single job make more than 150K a year and have very little to talk about outside their income or what happened in the 10 hours they were at the office today — with a few exceptions, as there always are.

-As a consequence, their place of employment becomes the halls of their high school, and the friends who don’t work there become memories to glorify between beers.
+Consequently, their place of employment becomes the halls of their high school, and the friends who don’t work there become memories to glorify between beers.

 Connection to place

-The United States has a lot to offer, most of which was there before anyone set sail, and some of it remains untouched.
+The United States has a lot to offer, most of which was there before anyone set sail, and some remains untouched.
 The American friends I have and keep, who forgive my massive European bias, all have very specific relationships with the places they love.

-One, from Montana, absolutely loves where she’s from, and I must admit I’ve always been smitten by it, as my own mild nationalism sings a similar tune.
+One, from Montana, absolutely loves where she’s from, and I must admit I’ve always been smitten by it, as my mild nationalism sings a similar tune.

 Another loves the service he provides to a nation that has ultimately given him a purpose in a capacity he’d never felt.
+A third finds tremendous freedom in the idea of freedom and its daily struggles.

 Some balance, perhaps